business-books/best-laptop-for-podcasting/README.md

 Choosing the best laptop for podcasting in 2022: updated review

 Basic Podcast Recording Equipment
-In addition to giving you a good idea of ​​what equipment you'll need for your own podcast studio, we've included links to individual posts to help you find the right products for your unique recording needs.
+In addition to giving you a good idea of what equipment you'll need for your own podcast studio, we've included links to individual posts to help you find the right products for your unique recording needs.

 ## laptop for podcasting
 The first and most obvious piece of podcasting equipment you will need is a computer.
 After all, this is where all the magic happens, from capturing and editing audio to exporting and publishing.
 Recording a podcast is usually not as demanding as professional music production, so you can make do with what you already have.
-But if you're looking to upgrade your computer, you can check out this review to pick the [best laptop for podcasting](https://qualified.one/blog/content_marketing/best-laptop-for-podcasting/)"
+But if you're looking to upgrade your computer, you can check out this review to pick the [best laptop for podcasting](https://qualified.one/blog/content_marketing/best-laptop-for-podcasting/)

 ## Microphones
 One of the main reasons why it's important to determine exactly what equipment you'll need for podcasting is that you can't just use any microphone - especially the built-in microphone on your computer, camera, or phone.
 These mics are more likely to pick up ambient and background noise and sound less professional.